-You may also find useful some of the resources available on the Brent Council page which summarises the assessments process for both carers and the cared-for, as well as the Downloads for GPs and Government’s Carers Strategy pages.
+You may also find useful some of the resources available on the Downloads for GPs page.

 Brent Carers Centre have Carer Information Guides and Information Booklets that cover a wide range of topics, whether it is a young carer, a person new to caring, problems with debt, fuel bills and/or combining work and caring.

 This interactive toolkit website is designed to look at how to improve outcomes for Black, Asian and Minority Ethnic carers (including young carers) and their families.